loomnetwork/loom-sdk-documentation/docs/karma.md

 ```

-## Activation
+## Activation and loom.yaml

 Activating the karma functionality is done from the loom.yaml configuration file.
-* DeployEnabled Toggles the karma module on and off.
+* `KarmaEnabled bool` Flag that sets the karma module on or off.
-* Oracle: Address for the Oracle.
-The Oracle is unaffected by karma restrictions.
+* `Oracle Address` The Oracle is unaffected by karma restrictions.
 An Oracle is compulsory if karma is enabled.
-* SessionDuration: A Time period in seconds, karma restricts users to a configurable
+* `SessionDuration int64` A Time period in seconds.
+Karma restricts users to a configurable
  number of transactions during any interval of `SessionDuration` size.
-* SessionMaxAccessCount: Base value used to calculate number of Transaction per `SessionDuration`.
+* `SessionMaxAccessCount int64` Base value used to calculate number of Transaction per `SessionDuration`.
 A `SessionMaxAccessCount` of `0` indicates there are no karma based limit on transactions number.

 Example loom.yaml fragment.